bmarks7/eqworks_1/README.md

 # eqworks_1

-A coding challenge I had to do when applying for an internship with EQ Works.
+A coding assignment I had to do when applying for an internship with EQ Works.